 ALL assignments must be completed in order to receive credit in the course.

-Assignment descriptions will be discussed in class and will be available on MyClass.

-Assignment format will also be available on MyClass.
+Assignment descriptions will be discussed in class and are available on MyClass.
+Assignment templates and are also available on MyClass.

 Attendance is strongly encouraged in order for you to understand the theory and concepts of the course.
-If your absences exceed more than 20 %, you may be asked to withdraw from the course.